imarsman/dockerops/README.md

    read and use.
 On a mac with Homebrew you can install Taskfile with `brew install go-task/tap/go-task`.
-2) Make sure that you have a running and recent Docker installation that supports multiple architectures (for the purposes of this application, Intel).
+2) Make sure that you have a running and recent Docker installation that supports multiple architectures (for the purposes of this application, Intel64).
 3) Build the container using the task `task build` in the `build` directory.
 4) Compile dockerops in `cmd/dockerops` using `go build .` .
 5) Make sure you have a valid config file (see the sample in the `config`